|

 This approach provides architectural integrity.
 Every MCU is equal - there are no defaults or preferred platforms baked into the core library.

-Applications define hardware through sbl.json, which points to a mainboard manifest.
-The sloth tool resolves the manifest chain and generates <sbl/hw/hardware.hpp> with compile-time constants.
+Applications define hardware through sbl.json, which points to a mainboard or module manifest.
+The sloth tool resolves the manifest chain and generates type-safe headers in sbl/hw/config/ (GPIO handles, ADC handles, UART handles, Board abstraction, MCU metadata) with compile-time constants.

 See namespaces.md for the namespace structure.